Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI: Results

-Figure \ref{fig:high res relative error} summarizes the performance of the four methods for Cartesian data in terms of their relative errors in the flow.
+We found $\lambda_{\text{LLR}}=10^{-2}$ and $\lambda_{\text{Hyb}} = 10^{-1}$ to give the best overall performance across all acceleration factors for the LLR and hybrid models, respectively.
+Ablation studies on these parameters are presented in Sections \ref{sec:ablation hyb} and \ref{sec:ablation llr}.
+Figure \ref{fig:high res 32 cart} shows the reconstruction for the neural field, hybrid, LLR, and SWS methods for Experiment 1 at an acceleration factor of 32$\x$.
+Despite having only $3.125\%$ of the data, the neural field and hybrid solution can capture well the region of the aorta, achieving a PSNR of 30dB approximately.
+The voxel-based solutions, on the other hand, introduce more artifacts and blurriness in the reconstruction.
+More importantly, the neural field and the hybrid method achieve a low 2-norm relative error of 6.0\% and 5.0\%, respectively.
+Figure \ref{fig:high res relative error} summarizes the performance of the four methods in terms of their relative errors in the flow.
 As expected, the unregularized SWS solution performs poorly, presenting errors above 10\% from an acceleration factor of 4$\x$.
 The LLR solution performance drastically drops for factors higher than 16$\x$.
 The neural field shows stability across acceleration factors and demonstrates clear advantages over the voxel-based ones from an acceleration of 16$\x$.
 For instance, it achieves a 2-norm relative error of 10\% even for a factor of 64$\x$.
+The comparatively stable error of the neural-field reconstructions across acceleration factors reflects the strong inductive bias of implicit representations toward smooth velocity fields, allowing the dominant flow structure to be recovered from a limited number of k-space samples.
 It is also observed that the neural field's 2-norm error does not go below 4\% even for low factors.
-This has to do with the expressive power of the neural field and its smoothness given by the network's architecture: even directly fitting the neural field to the reference image leads to a similar error in the flow, see section \ref{sec:embedding} for more details.
+This has to do with the expressive power of the neural field and its smoothness given by the network's architecture: even directly fitting the neural field to the reference image leads to a similar error in the flow.
+We refer the reader to Section \ref{sec:embedding} for more details.
 To better understand this, the predicted flows are shown in Figure \ref{fig:high res flow}.
 There, it is clear that the neural field struggles to capture the sharp feature occurring in frame 30.
-This also explains why the $\infty$-norm remains large for the neural field.
+This also explains why the $\infty$-norm relative error remains large for the neural field.
 The situation improves when postprocessing the neural field solution with the hybrid model: the voxelated nature of this solution captures well the negative peak in frame 30 while maintaining the smoothness in the remaining frames, thanks to the regularizing effect of the neural field.
 This way, the hybrid model captures the best of neural fields and voxel-based representations: it retains the time coherence given by neural fields and captures abrupt changes.